TJRelly/TJRelly/README.md

 * 🌍  I'm based in New Jersey
 * 🧠  I'm learning React
-* ⚡  I'm currently enjoying the 100 Day of Code Challege
+* ⚡  I'm enjoying the 100 Day of Code Challege

 ### Skills